[introduction]

 [How to get geNorm?]

-There are also several (older) implementations in R, Python, or web-based:
+There are also several (older) implementations in R, Python, SAS, or are web-based:

 - https://www.gear-genomics.com/rdml-tools/analyze.html (web)